Sanaebadi97/AndroidWp/README.md

 # AndroidWp
-use WORDPRESS BACK-END for ANDROID APP
+Use WORDPRESS BACK-END for ANDROID APP

 # Demo